 4.13.
 The applicant has amended the scheme during the determination period.
-When originally submitted, the proposal related to the full extent of the listed building and included changes to the Market Hall.
-The red line of the application site was subsequently reduced to comprise only the Theatre and revised drawings were supplied.
-More latterly, the vehicle loading bay to the north of the site has been removed and, if approved, vehicles would need to make use of the existing loading bay to the south of the site.
+When originally submitted, the proposal related to the full extent of the listed building and included changes to the market hall itself.
+The red line extent of the application site was subsequently reduced to comprise only the theatre and revised drawings were supplied.